macicchino/Food_Insecurity/README.md

 **Insecurity Schema**

-The Entity Relationship Diagram linking the Insecurity, Restaurants, Local and Stores Data was constructed to develop a Schema for the 4 tables.
+The Entity Relationship Diagram linking the Insecurity, Restaurants, Local and Stores Data was constructed to develop a Schema for the 4 tables (as shown in the image below)

 ![dev_4](Images/Schema.png "Insecurity Image")